LimeChain/gosemble/docs/docs/contributing/contributing.md

 - **Have 2 approvals from the core dev team**: PRs should have approvals from at least two members of the core development team before merging.

 Additional recommendations:
-- Write integration tests for logic related to pallets.
+- Write integration tests for logic related to modules.
 [See example test](https://github.com/limechain/gosemble/tree/develop/runtime/balances_set_balance_test.go).
 - Write benchmark tests for new extrinsic calls.
 [Read more](../development/benchmarking.md).
-- Check if you can successfully start a substrate node with the runtime.
+- Check if you can successfully start a Substrate node with the runtime.
 [See guide](../tutorials/start-a-network.md).

 ## Release Process